Scene 2 - Physics

 As the last step, let's make a first person camera that we can use to walk around and interact with objects.

 Create a shape which will represent the body volume.
 For simplicity, we use a cube and scale it along a Z axis.
 In Physics tab, enable rigid body and set Capsule as shape.
-Since we want to use this object for collision only, check Restrict Render property in Object data - Armory Props - advanced.
+Since we want to use this object for collision only, click on its camera icon in the Outliner.
 This way the cube will not get rendered.

 Switch to Object data - Armory Traits and create new trait.
 Choose Bundled Script as Type and select FirstPersonController.